linpengcheng/PurefunctionPipelineDataflow/README.md

 #### Single form

 - All components (workshops, warehouses, models) are pipelines.
+- From the component point of view, it is a pure function pipeline fractal system.
+- From the perspective of system architecture, it is a warehouse/workshop model fractal system.
 - Realize the perfect combination of system simplicity and unity.
   It's the ultimate simplicity and unity when all elements (including architecture) have the same form.
 - Because the system is a fractal system, the growth of the system will not increase the complexity of the system,